inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 }
 ```

-#### Tweaking Keycloak Configuration
+##### Tweaking configuration

 The `KeycloakSettingsHelper` is only there to make the configuration easier,
 since the base URL and realm are used several times in the `remote_app` dictionary.
-In case you need more fine-grained control over some of the values in the configuration,
+You can change many other settings of the Keycloak configuration in case you need
-you can of course change them.
+more fine-grained control.

-Here is what the concrete configuration dictionaries generated as above look like:
+Here is what the full configuration looks like:

 ```python
 >>> helper.remote_app